 In any given situation, there is always some likelihood that an unfavorable event will occur.
 This likelihood is known as the risk probability.
 Risk can be divided into two broad categories: pure risk and speculative risk.
 Pure risk, also known as personal risk, is the type of risk that cannot be controlled or mitigated.

-An example of pure risk would be being struck by lightning or public health disease breakout.
+example of pure risk would be being struck by lightning or public health disease breakout.
 On the other hand, the speculative risk is the type of risk that can be controlled or mitigated.
 An example of speculative risk would be investing in a new business venture.
 When making decisions, it is important to consider the risks involved carefully.
 Some can resemble irrational mispricing and are not predictable based on the following list.

 Risk Probabilities are how likely a risk is to happen.
 The product may have an extremely high or extremely low rating.
 This may also be illustrated by a numerical range i.e., from 1 to 5.
+Successful risk management involves accurate measurement and ongoing monitoring to effectively evaluate and mitigate these risks.

-Factors that can influence risk estimation risk
+Factors that can influence risk management

 Several factors can influence risk estimation.
-One of the most important is the type of data used in project management.
+One of the most important is the type of data used in project risk management.
 Data from observational studies, for example, is often less reliable than data from randomized controlled trials.
 In addition, the size of the study and the population being studied can also impact risk estimation of project risks.

 One of the most important factors is the availability of information.
 When reliable information is available, it can be used to make more accurate estimates of risk.
 However, it can be difficult to arrive at an accurate estimate when information is scarce or conflicting.
 Another important factor is the level of uncertainty involved.

-In some cases, the consequences of a particular event may be well known, making it easier to estimate the risk.
+In some cases, the consequences of a particular an event occurring may be well known, making it easier to estimate the risk.
 In other cases, the consequences may be less clear, making it more difficult to estimate the risk., personal biases can also influence the risk estimation.
 Individuals may be more or less likely to take risks depending on their beliefs and experiences.
 As a result, risk estimation is a complex task that is influenced by a variety of factors.

 For example, studies with small sample sizes are often less reliable than those with large sample sizes.
 Finally, how data is analyzed can also affect risk estimation.
 Statistical methods that are not well-validated can produce inaccurate results.